I’ve previously written about delighting in God – and have received so many requests to follow up on those posts.

 …Then God showed up.

-I felt a tremendous pull to read the Bible my dad had previously bought me (the year he married my mom)…to those who are new to my blog and haven’t read my book, my biological dad died while I was growing up and my mom married again…giving me one treasure of a new dad.
+I felt a tremendous pull to read the Bible my dad had previously bought me (the year he married my mom).
+To those who are new to my blog and haven’t read my book, my biological dad died while I was growing up and my mom married again…giving me one treasure of a new dad.
 As my Bible fell open, it opened to a page that held the story of Jesus’ great compassion for a woman who had deserved death.
 Instead, He chose to give the woman great compassion and mercy.
 He became her friend.
 As I read the amazing story, I cried out to God and asked Him to save me and have compassion on me like He did for the woman.
-Jesus became my Friend and we’ve been friends for decades now.
-And He’s proved to be my closest, most treasured friend.
+Jesus became my Friend and He’s proved to be my closest, most treasured friend in life.

 When you truly read God’s Word…and you read for yourself all of the great ways He loves each of us, it becomes incredibly easy…and sweetly and richly rewarding…to love and delight in Him.